artefactual/atom-docs/user-manual/add-edit-content/archival-descriptions.rst

 Archival Descriptions
 =====================

+.. |plus| image:: images/plus-sign.png
+   :height: 18
+   :width: 18

-Archival descriptions are one of the core :doc:`entity types
-<../overview/entity-types>` in AtoM and provide users with invaluable
-contextual infomation about the resources held by an :term:`archival institution`.
+Archival descriptions are one of the core :ref:`entity-types` in AtoM and provide users with invaluable contextual infomation about the resources held by an :term:`archival institution`.

 In AtoM, an archival description is a body of information about an archival record or records.
 The descriptions provide contextual information about the